Guide

 python3 sync_salesforce.pyData Cloud integration

 Salesforce Data Cloud (formerly Customer Data Platform) unifies data from multiple sources into a single customer profile.
-If your org has Data Cloud enabled, email data imported via CLI feeds into the unified profile automatically when it hits the Contact object.
+When an org has Data Cloud enabled, email data imported via the Nylas CLI feeds into the unified profile automatically once it hits the Contact and Task objects.
+Data Cloud processes ingestion within 15 minutes of record creation, according to Salesforce's Data Cloud documentation, meaning email engagement data appears alongside web visits, support tickets, and product usage in near real-time.

 # Data Cloud Ingestion API — stream email events directly